-Our interdisciplinary group includes psychologists, philosophers, computer scientists and linguists.
+Our interdisciplinary group includes psychologists, philosophers, computer scientists, speech therapists and linguists

 I am Professor of the Psychology of Language in the Department of Experimental Psychology at University College London.
 I received my PhD from University of Trieste in 1995, was a post-doc at University of Arizona, and after being at University of Wisconsin as Assistant Professor and the Max Planck Institute for Psycholinguistics as a visiting scientist (1999-2000) I moved to UCL.

 I lead a team composed of psychologists, linguists, computer scientists and cognitive neuroscientists sharing the vision that understanding language and cognition requires integration of multiple levels of analysis and methodological approaches.
 The overarching goal of our work is understanding how language and other aspects of cognitive functioning relate to each other.

 The main research focus of my research at present is on understanding natural language.
 This is funded by grants from ERC and ESRC.

 I am also the Director for the Leverhulme Doctoral Training Programme in the Ecological Study of the Brain.
 The DTP is a 4-year PhD programme providing cutting-edge interdisciplinary training in the study of brain and behaviour in the real-world.

 Anna is a PhD student interested in the coordination of speech and gesture in people with aphasia.